Last Updated on July 19, 2017 by Audrey Scott

 The foundation of Lalibela's vision was to build churches in the ground.
 Today, each of his eleven rock-hewn churches stands carved out top-down from a single piece of solid rock — all so that foreign invaders would not see them above ground from afar.

 Construction was a remarkable feat of execution.
 Once the rough shape of the structure was carved away from the rock, work would then begin on carving the church from the outside in.

 Remember: all of this engineering took place 900 years ago without the aid of today's machinery and sophisticated measurement tools.
 No wonder local legend says that Lalibela claims to have had a vision of the churches — including detailed instruction as to how they ought to be built — directly from God.

 What makes these churches even more remarkable: they have been used continually, filling with hundreds of people chanting and praying every Sunday for almost 900 years.

 Ethiopia is a land of living history where you can get a glimpse of the past through present-day society and culture.
-We look forward to sharing much more on this fascinating country in Ethiopia: First Impressions and Ethiopian Food: An Overview.
+Read more about this fascinating country in Ethiopia: First Impressions and Ethiopian Food: An Overview.

 Essential Information for Lalibela and the Rock Hewn Churches

 Most tours to Ethiopia include a visit to the rock hewn churches in Lalibela (we went as part of this G Adventures Ethiopia tour), including a guide and entrance fees ($50/person for foreigners).
 We took around two days to visit the different sites.